networknt/light-doc/content/architecture/category.md

 Another option for partner API is RPC style of API which is much more efficient than RESTful.

-[light-hybrid-4j](https://github.com/networknt/light-hybrid-4j) is designed to build RPC based microservices.
+[light-hybrid-4j][] is designed to build RPC based microservices.
 Also, it allows you to build modularized monolithic services as well.
 You can build a monolithic services in the beginning and then split one or more hot services to another instance easily.
+In addition, it is a serverless framework and will be the corner stone of lightapi.net hosting platform.

 ## Internal APIs

 Internal APIs will only be used within the same organization and service might be shared between LOBs.
+These APIs can only be accessed from servers within our data center.
+We still follow best practices like load balancing etc, but we don't provide any public routes to these APIs.

 #### Rest